tommyp/tommyp.org/src/routes/blog/psychodyssey.md

 Not everything is a fully formed idea right at the start, and you get to see the process that forms the finished product.

-One level involves reuniting a brain in a jar with a body who then gets overwhelmed with their new senses.
+One level involves reuniting a brain in a jar with a body, who then gets overwhelmed with their new senses.
 You enter the brain, which eventually manifests a trippy music festival camp ground in the style of Yellow Submarine.
 It started out completely differently, and seeing the iterations of that level and how it came to be is one of my favourite bits.

 ## The C word